 This should meet back up with the trail in 12 mi / 19 km near the second water cache (where we’ll likely camp).

-We’re using the CDT App by Atlas Guides (aka Guthook) to navigate (iOS/Android), but my phone’s GPS is acting up and I end up relying on Appa and Moist to report the distances to water and how far/when we’re drifting off the trail.
-The rest of the day I spend trying to avoid all the spike-filled plants as alternate between dirt road and the bush (apparently, all the plants down here are covered in spines).
+We’re using the FarOut app to navigate, but my phone’s GPS is acting up and I end up relying on Appa and Moist to report the distances to water and how far/when we’re drifting off the trail.
+The rest of the day I spend trying to avoid all the spike-filled plants as alternate between the dirt road and the bush (apparently, all the plants down here are covered in spines).

-We meet back up with the trail just south of water cache two and again begin following CDT signs through the still very flat and hot desert.
-It’s not always obvious where next sign is, but they aren’t too tough to follow if you just keep meandering.
+We meet back up with the trail just south of Water Cache Two and again begin following CDT signs through the still very flat and hot desert.
+It’s not always obvious where the next sign is, but they aren’t too tough to follow if you just keep meandering.
 Eventually, we reach the cache and set up camp under the setting sun.

 First full day on the CDT?
 Success (except for the blisters).